learn-co-curriculum/dsc-poisson-distribution-lab/README.md

 ## Instructions

-Solve the following sample problems by using python and your knowledge of the Poisson Distribution.
+Solve the following sample problems by using Python and your knowledge of the Poisson Distribution.

 ## Getting Started

 Good Data Scientists plan ahead!
-Since you're going to be solving Poisson Distribution problems in this lab, it's probably a good idea to write a function that calculates Poisson Probability for us first.
+Since you're going to be solving Poisson Distribution problems in this lab, it's probably a good idea to write a function that calculates Poisson Probabilities for us first.

 Recall that the Poisson Probability Formula is:

 $$p(x) = \frac{\lambda^xe^{-\lambda}}{x!}$$

-Write a generalized that takes in the appropriate parameters and returns the Poisson Probability.
+Write a generalized function that takes in the appropriate parameters and returns the Poisson Probability.

 **_NOTE:_**  You can use `np.exp()` to quickly calculate $e$, and `math.factorial` (from the `math` library, not numpy) to calculate factorials.